aws-quickstart/cdk-eks-blueprints/docs/addons/istio-cni.md

 # Istio Cni Add-on

 Istio is an open platform for providing a uniform way to integrate microservices, manage traffic flow across microservices, enforce policies and aggregate telemetry data.
 The Istio CNI plugin performs the Istio mesh pod traffic redirection in the Kubernetes pod lifecycle’s network setup phase, thereby removing the requirement for the NET_ADMIN and NET_RAW capabilities for users deploying pods into the Istio mesh.
+This addo-on does not replace the `VpcCniAddOn` which helps with native VPC networking with the Amazon VPC Container Network Interface (CNI).

 ***IMPORTANT***: